mockk/mockk/README.md

 ## Matcher extensibility

-Here is very simple way to create new matchers by attaching function to `MockKMatcherScope` or `MockKVerificationScope` and using `match` function:
+A very simple way is to create new matchers by attaching a function to `MockKMatcherScope` or `MockKVerificationScope` and using the `match` function:

 ```
     fun MockKMatcherScope.seqEq(seq: Sequence<String>) = match<Sequence<String>> {